JoshNewmann/HeathfieldHS_GPA_Calculator/README.md

 # Heathfield High School GPA Calculator
 Calculates GPA for Heathfield High School reports.
 From version 3 onwards it can calculate any number of grades (assignments/multiple reports).

+v5:
+- Fixed dividing by 2 when only one class entered

 v4
 - Updated calculator to divide by op.value instead of ce.value